patrick-hurley/Coding-notes/Nuxt, Strapi, GraphQL.md

     },
 }
 ```
+---
 ## Static site generation

 For the site to be statically generated using `Nuxt` we need to up `nuxt.config.js` with `target:static`.

-The problem with the code above is that `nuxt generate` will return `null` for the `$route.query` object, and  will therefore throw an error when trying to generate the articles.
+The problem with the code above is that `nuxt generate` will return `null` for the `$route.query` object, by design, and will therefore throw an error when trying to generate the articles.

 **There are two options**;

 * Exclude the article pages using `generate.exclude` in the config file, and setting `generate.fallback` to true.
 This will exclude the articles from being statically generated, and fallback to an SPA when on the article pages, calling the `graphql` endpoint on each page request.

+> This won't be a fully static site though, so will always require a server to be running to grab that data from our database via an API.

 ```javascript
 generate: {